pingcap/docs-cn/migrate-large-mysql-shards-to-tidb.md

    - View progress via the monitoring dashboard.
 For more information, see [TiDB Lightning Monitoring]( /tidb-lightning/monitor-tidb-lightning.md).
    - View the progress via the Web page.
 See [Web Interface](/tidb-lightning/tidb-lightning-web-interface.md).

-After the importing finishes, TiDB Lightning will exit automatically.
-To make sure that the data is imported successfully, check for `the whole procedure completed` among the last 5 lines in the log.
+After TiDB Lightning completes the import, it exits automatically.
+Check whether `tidb-lightning.log` contains `the whole procedure completed` in the last lines.
+If yes, the import is successful.
+If no, the import encounters an error.
+Address the error as instructed in the error message.

 > **Note:**
 >